By Steve K.

 Wilson was subjected to accusations from other members of AA of not working the steps due to his depression, and of even secretly drinking.
 Unfortunately, some members of AA today can still make prejudiced assumptions about others suffering mental health problems in the fellowship, unfairly blaming them for not practising the program.

-Wilson himself felt at times that he was not practising the Twelve Steps properly due to his depression, and my own personal experience is that depression can prevent me from practising a healthy relationship with the Steps and the fellowship.
+Wilson himself felt at times that he was not practising the Twelve Steps properly due to his depression, and my own personal experience is that mental health difficulties can prevent me from practising a healthy relationship with the Steps and the fellowship.
 However, suffering and unhappiness can serve as motivation for spiritual and personal growth, and this was the attitude adopted by Father Ed Dowling, who was Bill Wilson’s spiritual mentor.
 Father Dowling suffered from arthritis and wrote an article for a magazine entitled, ‘How to enjoy being miserable’.

 My observations of AA members who stop drinking, and genuinely practice the Twelve Steps, attending regular meetings on a long-term basis, are that they lead better, happier, and more fulfilling lives.
 However, this is relative to the individual’s circumstances and capabilities, and doesn’t mean that they don’t suffer from illnesses and other life difficulties, which can cause unhappiness and harsh realities.